palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 _Your settings will be automatically loaded the next time you start the system!_

 To load settings, just __click "Settings"-->"Load"__.
-If the settings are incompatible (ex. loading 16 channels while using 8), the GUI will show an error at the bottom or say "Default Settings Loaded".
+Select a settings file _(e.g. UserSettingsFile.json)_.
+If the settings are incompatible (ex. loading 16 channels while using 8), the GUI will display an error at the bottom or "Default Settings Loaded".
 If all is well, the GUI will display "Settings Loaded!" as the GUI snaps directly to your desired settings!

 __Click "Settings"-->"Default" to revert the GUI to default settings.__